 There were no data deficiencies for which an adjustment was necessary.
-Improvements to the data governance procedures are planned for 2019/20 including the introduction of a data governance policy and data controls.
+Improvements to the data governance procedures are planned for 2020/21, including the introduction of a data governance policy and data controls.
+Furthermore, included in BBNI is an allowance for the potential impact of the COVID-19 pandemic on claims development.